This page contains affiliate links. Please read our disclosure for more info.

 Although they are called runners, Allbirds sneakers are not designed for running, and they don’t have as much support as running shoes.
 See the FAQ below on can you run in Allbirds?

-Allbirds has a high-performance running shoe called the Tree Dasher, which is what I’ve been running in for nearly two years.
+Allbirds has a high-performance running shoe called the Tree Dasher, which is what I’ve been running in for three years.
 See my Allbirds Tree Dashers review which includes a comparison with the Wool Runners.

 Can Be Worn Without Socks